oktadev/okta-blog/_source/_posts/2021-01-04-offline-jwt-validation-with-go.md

 What do these changes do?
 First of all, in `GetPublicKeys()` a GET request is made to the Okta API to get the signing public keys for the Okta domain stored in the $OKTA_DOMAIN environment variable.
 The response is a JSON object containing a list of keys.

 Next, we parse the JSON object to extract one or more of the  RSA public keys that we will use to verify access tokens from Okta.
-The key has two components, a number (called “N”), and an exponent (called “E”).
+The key has two components, a number (called "N"), and an exponent (called "E").
 The number is base64 encoded and the exponent is usually 65537 so we just hard-code it.

 Now we need to add some code to do the actual verification.
 Update your `import` section so it looks like this: